-Provide supported employment, life skills training and interpreting, and working with the Deaf and hearing impaired community in the Staunton and surrounding areas.
+Provide supported employment, life skills training, and working with the Deaf and hearing impaired community in the Staunton and surrounding areas.
 At least a Bachelor degree in a related field, or a combination of pursuing a degree in a related field and related experience, is required.
 Signing skills are required, preferably moderate to fluent.
 This position requires a self-starter with computer and time management skills, who can work a varying schedule.
 Good driving record and documentation of adequate insurance required.
 Part time and Full time availability will be considered.
 Must be fluent in ASL.

 EOE/VEVRAA Federal Contractor - All qualified applicants will receive consideration for employment without regard to race, color, religion, sexual orientation, gender identity, national origin, disability, or protected veteran status.

 Compensation: Compensation is excellent and based on education, experience, and additional applicable skills.

 * Assess client skills and abilities and requirements of specific employment situations for the purpose of job/client matching;

 *Assisting clients who are deaf or hearing impaired with interpreting with job coaching maintaining job skills;

 * Write Individual Service Plans (ISP), for each client outlining all goals, objectives and methods of evaluating goal attainment;

 * Maintain required documentation on each client;